Guidelines on fair dealing – board and senior management responsibilities for delivering fair dealing outcomes to customers (FSG-G04)

 • Have a management information framework to measure and monitor the achievement of fair dealing outcomes.

-Outcome 2: FIs offer products and services that are suitable for their target customer segments
+In the second outcome, FIs offer products and services that are suitable for their target customer segments.

 Key points: